 GMP 3: Installed 1,273 LF of new DIP water mains (4” to 12”) and removed 1,110 LF of 8” water line, installed 19 valves (4” to 12”), installed seven water main tie-ins, cut/plug/abandoned 13 water main locations, connected 37 water services, installed temporary PVC water line and services (4” and 6”), 577 LF of VCP sewer pipe (10” and 15”), and completed associated asphalt paving and concrete flatwork restorations.
 We also removed/replaced 1,879 SY of asphalt pavement that included reprofiling and field design modifications to correct drainage issues and cut and patch for trench work, 663 SF of concrete sidewalks and driveways, 390 LF of valley gutter/curb & gutter, temporary ADA parking stalls, hardscape/landscape repairs, and construction/maintenance of a temporary parking lot.
 Work was located in the area bounded by Arizona Avenue, Essex Street, Commonwealth Avenue, and Chicago Street.

 GMP 4: Constructed a 933 LF SRP concrete U-canal, 933 LF of 36” HDPE bypass, a pedestrian box bridge, 800 LF of glass inlaid sidewalk, 2,200 SY of asphalt paving, 660 LF storm drain, catch basins, a 6,000 SF courtyard that includes artificial turf, decorative hardscape and pavers, and landscaping, decorative metal fencing and railing, lighting, curb/gutter, and ramps.
 Work was located on and along Commonwealth Avenue from San Marcos Place to Essex Street.
-This phase of the project, detailed below, has been selected as a finalist for Arizona Forward's 38th Annual Environmental Excellence Awards program and 2019 Project of the Year from the Arizona Chapter American Public Works Association.
+This phase of the project, detailed below, has won an Award of Merit from Arizona Forward's 38th Annual Environmental Excellence Awards program and 2019 Project of the Year from the Arizona Chapter American Public Works Association.

 GMP 4: Commonwealth Avenue and Dakota Street Extension